History of the Eden Resort & Suites

 The following is a brief description of the hotel’s history, including many of the renovations and improvements:

 Sixteen total Villas in two residential-style suite buildings were completely renovated, including getting new kitchens and gas fireplaces.
 A new outdoor area with a beautiful pergola and firepit was added in the center of all Villas.
-In addition, new paver walkways throughout the Villas were installed.
+In addition, began the installation of new paver walkways throughout the Villas.

 The Eden designated some parking spaces as “green” spaces with electric car chargers.